-Right now, travel is starting to come back up, but the number of countries that are accepting tourists is few.
+Travel is starting to come back up, but the number of countries accepting tourists is few.
 On top of this, many of these countries have new requirements.
 For example, some ask for a negative Covid-19 test or quarantining for the first two weeks upon arriving.
-Add to this that the landscape changes daily, making it a challenge to stay on top of requirements.
-So, the first step of planning a trip during Covid is to research the open countries and what you will need to enter.
+Add to this that the landscape changes daily, making it challenging to stay on top of requirements.
+The first step of planning a trip during Covid is to research the open countries and what you will need to enter.

 If you are traveling internationally, you can look at John Hopkins Covid-19 resource center to monitor your destination’s cases.
 Also, when researching what to do while traveling, you should plan for outdoor activities.
 This way, you can avoid being around large groups, and in open spaces, the risk of infection is lower.

-For now, you should avoid tourist places that are still visited by many people – even if for business purposes.
+For now, you should avoid tourist places that many people still visit – even if for business purposes.
 Plan to go hiking, camping, on a boat ride, or any other activity where you will be away from people.

 For example, my nephew and I ended up camping in California due to the pandemic.
 It turned out to be the best social distancing vacation!
 We repeated this in November by renting a cabin in Georgia for Thanksgiving.

 Highly populated cities like New York, Los Angeles, or Chicago should really be avoided.

 When planning your trip, you should also consider transportation.
 Depending on where you are going, you have four options: plane, car, bus, and train.
 Renting a car will always be the best option because you will have less contact with other people outside of the group traveling with you.
 But in some cases, like when traveling internationally, you will need to take at least one plane.

 If you have no choice but to take a plane, bus or train, take all the safety measures necessary.
 Always wear a mask throughout the trip and have hand sanitizers in your bag.
 Try to wash your hands every time you have a chance too.